 PANEL | DP First: Women Who Shoot

 What does it mean to be a woman in production?
 Top cinematographers weigh in on their personal journey and the mission for representation in the film industry.
 Featuring Natasha Braier, ASC, ADF (Honey Boy), Kristy Tully (Raise Hell: The Life & Times of Molly Ivins), Naiti Gamez (Hail Satan?), and Eve Cohen (Ashe '68).
 You can read our story here or watch the complete discussion below:

 PANEL | Spotlight On: Tigerland

 Join Academy Award winners Ross Kauffman and Fisher Stevens, cinematographer Matt Porwoll, and producer Xan Parker as they take us behind the scenes of Tigerland, shot on the EOS C300 Mark II.
 Learn how the team captured the stunning story of the guardians of the last Siberian tigers, who risk everything to save the species.
-You can do a deep dive into the production here or watch the discussion here:
+You can do a deep dive into the production here or watch the discussion below:

 Magic Hour co-hosted by Francis Ford Coppola Winery